 Conquering Stress and Getting Organized

 I’ve been really struggling with managing stress recently.
-I’m not going to dwell on this too much here, but as I mentioned previously, I had an MRI last month.
+I’m not going to dwell on this too much here, but I had an MRI last month.
 The news was not terrible, but it wasn’t good, either—the pituitary tumor I had removed in 2014 has recurred.
 It is benign, so that’s good news.
 But if it’s left alone, it can really screw up my endocrine system, my vision, and all sorts of other fun antics.
 So I’m on a new regimen of medication to try to treat it; if that doesn’t work, I’ll have to get radiation.

 Needless to say, I’ve been a little bit stressed.